trioderegion/dnd5e-helpers/README.md

 ![Circle Scaling](.github/circle_scaling.gif)

 ### Cover Calculator
-- When a user with a selected token targets another token, the target's cover will be calculated following the rules presented in DMG pg.
+- When a user with a selected token targets another token with the designated hotkey held, the target's cover will be calculated following the rules presented in DMG pg.
 251
 - A message in chat will be posted concerning the target's cover in relation to the selected token(s).
 - Prioritizes walls, specially flagged tiles, then tokens.
   - Tiles have a new option in their configuration dialog that sets the cover granted by them.